Lguyassa/Project/README.md

 Potential Optimization:

-Creating indexes on `asset.revision_note and revision.edit_date` can enhance the performance of the query, especially when dealing with large datasets.
+Creating indexes on `asset.note and revision.edit_date` can enhance the performance of the query, especially when dealing with large datasets.

-    CREATE INDEX idx_asset_revision_note ON asset (revision_note);
+    CREATE INDEX idx_asset_note ON asset (revision_note);
     CREATE INDEX idx_revision_edit_date ON revision (edit_date);